koch-MP5A3/Koch-Mp5a3/README.md

 <p align="center">
-<b>╰ " Let me hold you close (close), 떠오른 달 그 위로 (위로) " ‹𝟹</b>
+<b>╰ " I must crush my fear!
+Now is the time...
+I must overcome it right now!
+That is what it means to live!" </b>
 </p>
   <p align="center">
-    Hello, I'm Jun Seok.
+    Hello, I'm Diavolo / Marcell.
 Welcome to my GitHub ʾʾ₍ ᐢ..ᐢ ₎  !!
 I don't have much to say about myself here as I wanted to use this as a guideline when it comes to Pony town.
 Don't worry I don't have any big rules or anything!
     </p>
       <p align="center">
        ▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀